joemoyer/CVEmailProjectV2/README.txt

 	-The project is designed to be called from Postman as an API, but could still be called form a console application -The front end was scrapped as I ran out of time.

-Acknowledged Issues:

-	-These are issues I'm aware of and wanted to fix but they were put on lower priority.
-This is my mock "Sprint Backlog".